mF2C/mF2C/agent/docs/policies.md

     * If discovery and VPN fail to provide a valid IP of the agent and leader, Policies module will fail to create CIMI agent resource.

 ## CHANGELOG

+### 2.0.12 (22/10/2019)

+#### Added

+    + healthcheck now check if Agent resource is successfully created (RED status if false).
+    + rm/components now returns discovery broadcaster message in the leader.

+#### Changed

+    * ISSUE FIX [#77](https://github.com/mF2C/ResourceManagement/issues/77): IP is now removed from agent resource.
+    * If discovery provides an empty IP is considered as a Discovery failure, VPN is ussed.
+    * healthcheck now returns JSON as output (docker-compose change).
+    * Other minor issues solved.

 ### 2.0.11 (25/10/2019)